Skip to Content

 Getting pedicures while sipping wine and eating cupcakes was a highlight of our trip!

-They had a extensive wine list and even offered mimosas!
+They had an extensive wine list and even offered mimosas!

-We had 3:30pm reservations at Comma for pedicures.
+We had 3:30 pm reservations at Comma for pedicures.
 This place is seriously amazing.
-Not only were were able to get wine and mimosas, but they offered chair massages and delivered cupcakes to us while we got our pedicures!
-The staff were so friendly and we were able to truly relax.
+Not only were we able to get wine and mimosas, but they also offered chair massages and delivered cupcakes to us while we got our pedicures!
+The staff were so friendly, and we were able to truly relax.
 In fact, they had some large chairs available for napping while waiting for everyone to finish up.
 Next time I’m in Portland, I’m definitely making an appointment here!

 I found my room at Sentinel Hotel to be decorated beautifully!

 At this point, I needed to pump.
-Thankfully, my room at Sentinel was ready so we headed back to the hotel, just half a block down the street.
+Thankfully, my room at Sentinel was ready, so we headed back to the hotel, just half a block down the street.
 I was really impressed with how spacious the room was.
-And I loved the whole vibe of the hotel and it was perfect for our Moms weekend.
+I loved the whole vibe of the hotel, and it was perfect for our Mom’s weekend.

-Every time I visit Portland, I always stop at Powell’s Books to check out their travel-themed children’s books.
+Whenever I visit Portland, I always visit Powell’s Books to check out their travel-themed children’s books.

 The Lebanese food at Zaatar was so flavorful and easy to share!

-We tried to go to Mediterranean Exploration, but it was a 2 hour wait (they didn’t accept reservations.)
+We tried to go to Mediterranean Exploration, but it was a 2-hour wait (they didn’t accept reservations.)
 We were too hungry to wait, so we tried a few other places, but they also had long wait times.
 I forgot that Portland restaurants don’t usually accept restaurants.
 I think it’s part of their hipster vibe.
-We ended up at Hamlet, a bar that specializes in pork products and cocktails.
-Our drinks were amazing and the small plates was surprisingly good.
+We ended up at Hamlet, a bar specializing in pork products and cocktails.
+Our drinks were amazing, and the small plates were surprisingly good.
 My favorite item was their butter.
 It tasted homemade with a bit of salt.
 The staff wasn’t the friendliest, but the snacks and drinks were great.
+Unfortunately, this bar was permanently closed years ago.

-Blue Star donuts in Portland offers unique flavor combinations for a variety of palettes.
+Blue Star Donuts in Portland offers unique flavor combinations for various palettes.

 We waited 45 minutes in line, something we never would have attempted with our 3-year-olds!